 It is important that children feel safe and have a positive and enjoyable experience during break times and lunchtimes.
-Inappropriate behaviour will be challenged and appropriate consequences given, including entry into The Red Book for serious incidents.
+Inappropriate behaviour will be challenged and appropriate consequences given.
 Details can be found on the Behaviour Pathway.

 A Key Consideration

 It is vital that behaviour issues are dealt with consistently and equitably.
 This doesn't mean that there should be a rigid list, ie for this behaviour, there will be this consequence, as the policy needs to fit around the children, taking into account their personal needs, prior record and any pertinent circumstance.
 The idea of this policy is to enable the adult to work professionally to moderate the behaviour of the child in order to support their development and growth.
 This does not mean that we make excuses for behaviour but that we deal with it effectively and appropriately.